Buying Infrastructure Has Changed

 About Eamonn O’Neill:

-Eamonn is the Co-founder of Lemongrass and EVP for the Americas region.
+Eamonn is the Co-founder & CTO of Lemongrass.
 With over 27 years of experience in the SAP arena, Eamonn brings a strong mix of Technical and Business leadership to the team.
 After founding Lemongrass in 2008, Eamonn pioneered the SAP on AWS line of business, which quickly became the only service Lemongrass offered.
 Eamonn engaged Columbia Capital for the first round of investment into Lemongrass in 2017 and has been leading the Americas region since 2018.
 Prior to founding Lemongrass, Eamonn founded and sold an SAP SI in Ireland called EPC, which was Ireland’s largest SAP-dedicated services business.